 So, you’ve bought comprehensive insurance and your vehicle was damaged by a covered peril.
 How do you make a claim?
 Like other types of insurance, you start by contacting your insurance company.

 Once you’ve made your claim, a representative may want to check out the damage personally.
 If the claim handler decides that your damage is covered, great!
-The company will reimburse you for nearly all of the cost.
+After a period of time the company will reimburse you for nearly all of the cost.
 The one thing you will still have to pay is the deductible.

 Let’s say your car is damaged in a wildfire, and the estimated repair cost is $3,500.
 The policy you agreed to has a deductible of $500, which you must pay yourself.
 In this case, your insurance company would then write you a check for the remaining $3,000.